johnsk95/ECE4180-Home_Security_System/README.md

 The main code for this project is comprised of three parts.
 `home_security.py` Main execution code.
 Links and activates the hardware.
 (LED, ToF, sound, camera) This is where the system monitors the distance with the ToF sensor and triggers the alarm.
 `camera.py` Controls the camera.
 Deals with recording videos and streaming the camera feed to the server.
+Also records stream on command.
-`server.py` Broadcasts the website and transmits messages to and fro between the pi and the website.
+`server.py` Broadcasts the website and transmits messages to and from between the pi and the website.

 You need to enter your Pi's IP address in `server.py`.
 Go to `start_server()`, and in line 181